Category: Gaming

 > # readOnly: true

-That is the ingress is disabled by default, added an IngressRoute (default on) and the volume mount.
+The Traefik IngressRoute object replaces the usual kubernetes ingress.
 I added a couple targets in the Makefile that can package the chart and deploy all the emulators:

 package: